 4. Electronic Waste

 Dispose of electronic goods properly.
 Getting rid of a computer, old cords, or batteries?
 “E-cycleMania” Electronics is a special category that tracks the amount of computers, printers, consumer electronics and eligible materials collected across campus.

 How to Take Action

-- Participate in Cornell's E-cycleMania electronics recycling event, which runs March 25th - March 29th, 2019.
-Members of the Cornell community can recycle their home and office electronics sustainably (and for FREE) by bringing them to the Cornell Recycle Center (251 Solidago Rd) between 8:00am-3:00pm.
+- Date TBD: Participate in Cornell's E-cycleMania electronics recycling event.
+Members of the Cornell community can recycle their home and office electronics sustainably (and for FREE) by bringing them to the Cornell Recycle Center (251 Solidago Rd).

 - Accepted: Anything with a cord, such as computers, TVs, microwaves, telephones, cables, extension cords, power strips, printers, monitors, answering machines, fax machines, typewriters, pagers, cameras, VCR/DVD players.
 Also CDs, remote controls, stereo/tape/record/8 track tape players.